cue-lang/cue/doc/ref/spec.md

 - Floating-point values are comparable and ordered, as per the definitions for binary coded decimals in the IEEE-754-2008 standard.
 - Floating point numbers may be compared with integers.
-- String values are comparable and ordered, lexically byte-wise after normalization to Unicode normal form NFC.
+- String and bytes values are comparable and ordered lexically byte-wise.
 - Struct are not comparable.
 - Lists are not comparable.
 - The regular expression syntax is the one accepted by RE2,